Quantum Sensing with Nanoelectronics: Fisher Information for an Applied Perturbation

+Real nanoelectronics devices are however typically strongly interacting and non-Markovian, exhibiting Coulomb blockade and Kondo effects at low temperatures~\cite{goldhaber1998kondo,*van2000kondo}.
+Quantum transport properties in the many-body regime are not simply governed by a transmission function $\mathcal{T}(\omega)$ and the LB formalism no longer applies~\cite{meir1992landauer}.
+Instead we restrict to LR, and obtain the current $\langle \hat{I}\rangle$ directly from the Kubo formula~\cite{kubo1957statistical,minarelli2022linear}.
+In LR we can also utilize the fluctuation-dissipation relation to obtain an expression for ${\rm Var}(I)$.
+For an interacting QD modelled by the AIM, we therefore find that the precision $F_I[\lambda]$ in Eq.~\ref{eq:errprop} can be formulated entirely in terms of a dynamical susceptibility, as with the QFI in Eq.~\ref{eq:qfi_susc}, see \textit{End Matter} and SM \cite{sm}.
+The precision can therefore be computed numerically-exactly using NRG~\cite{wilson1975renormalization,*bulla2008numerical,weichselbaum2007sum}.

-For the interacting AIM the situation is more subtle, since the LB and Lesovik formulae no longer apply \cite{meir1992landauer}.
-We therefore restrict to LR and use NRG to compute the current from the Kubo formula \cite{kubo1957statistical,minarelli2022linear,sm} $\chi^{dc}=\lim_{\omega\to 0} {\rm Im}K(\omega)/\omega$ for $\hat{A}=\tfrac{1}{2}[\hat{N}_s-\hat{N}_d]$ as before. ${\rm Var}(I)$ is again obtained from the noise spectrum, which in LR follows from the fluctuation-dissipation relation $S(\omega)=n_B(\omega) {\rm Im}K(\omega)/\pi$ with $n_B(\omega)$ the Bose-Einstein distribution \cite{sm}.
-Fig.~\ref{fig:currentFI}(b) shows $F_I[V_b]$ vs $T/T_K$ for the AIM, indicating a dramatic enhancement to precision at low temperatures due to the Kondo effect.
-In panel (c) we consider instead magnetometry in the AIM, showing a nontrivial precision profile, with strongly enhanced performance at low $T\ll T_K$ for fields $B\sim T_K$.
+Fig.~\ref{fig:currentFI}(b) shows current-based metrology for the applied voltage, $F_I[V_b]$ vs $T/T_K$ for the interacting AIM.
+We present universal results, with axes rescaled in terms of the emergent Kondo temperature $T_K$~\cite{hewson1997Kondo}.
+We see a dramatic enhancement of the precision at low temperatures due to the Kondo effect, since the current changes rapidly with $V_b$ when $T\sim T_K$.
+In panel (c) we consider magnetometry in the AIM, showing a nontrivial precision profile, with strongly enhanced performance for sensing the magnetic field $B$ at low $T\ll T_K$ for fields $B\sim T_K$.